Open-Attestation/documentation-website/docs/component/open-attestation.md

 ```

 #### Validating the content
-`verifysignature` checks that the signature of the document corresponds to the actual content in the document.
-In addition, it checks that the target hash (hash of the document content), is part of the set of documents wrapped in the batch using the proofs.
+`verifySignature` checks that the signature of the document matches the content in the document.
+If the document was wrapped in a batch, it also checks that the document was indeed part of the batch by using `proof` and `merkleRoot`.

-Note that this method does not check against the blockchain or any registry if this document has been published.
-The merkle root of this document need to be checked against a publicly accessible document store (can be a smart contract on the blockchain).
+Note that this method does not check if the document was published on the blockchain or any registry.
+To verify whether it was published, the merkle root of this document needs to be checked against a publicly accessible document store (can be a smart contract on the blockchain).
 ```javascript
 const { verifySignature } = require("@govtechsg/open-attestation");
 const wrappedDocument = {